Santia0098/JavaEE/README.md

 # Java Enterprise Edition Course

 This project works with Java Enterprise Edition, Docker, Postgres, OmniDB.

+## Description
-Is a CRUD project, use a local database with Postgres
+Is a CRUD project, use a local database with Postgres and works with Eclipse.

 ## Getting Started